Air Conditioners and Room Coverage

 It is common knowledge that air conditioners come in a variety of shapes, sizes, and even advancements.
 Therefore, not every air conditioning unit works the same.
 People can’t expect a unit to do a job that is nearly impossible.

 You might be wondering why your unit is not adequately cooling a room, or alternately, why it cools beyond your expectation.
 The answer lies in the size of the room.
 When buying air conditioning units, the size of a room is the basic element.
 You cannot expect a split-type to cool a room comparable to the size of Palazzo di Versailles or the White House, for example.
 Simply put, room size is an important factor.
+You need to calculate how much air conditioning per square foot you need.

 How much air conditioning per square foot?